 Step 1 – Stop resisting.
 Start responding.

 Life will present you with plenty of problems.
 Things aren’t always going to work out the way you want them to.
-You’re going to have to do hard things and things you really don’t want to do.
-You’re going to be disappointed.
+You’re going to have to do some things you really don’t want to do to have what you want.
+You’re also going to be disappointed.
+Many times.

 I wish this wasn’t true, but I’m here to give it to you straight.
 What’s straight is that life comes with hard stuff.
 The way you meet your difficulties and disappointments matters.
 In fact, it decides how often you hang out with stuck.